 February 2, 2020

-If you want to know who you are, have a kid or two.
-The point of this post is to say that if you are a parent still in the process of supporting your kid(s) into adulthood, or looking back at how it was, I suspect it hasn’t been easy.
+I suspect that if you are a parent still in the process of supporting your children into adulthood or looking back at how it was, it hasn’t been easy.
 And you are not alone.
-We moms are better at sharing than we used to be, but we still have a long way to go.
-Because there’s something about being a mom that makes us think we should already know what we don’t know.
+We parents are better at sharing than we used to be.
+But we still have a long way to go.
+Because there’s something about that role that makes us think we should already know what we don’t know.

 He was a miracle child.
-We had been trying to have a baby for a long time, working with doctors, until I threw up my hands and said, “No other doctor is going to touch me for anything to do with fertility, I give up!”
+We had been trying to have a baby for a long time, working with doctors, until I threw up my hands and said, “I quit!
+I will never see another fertility doctor again!”
 Two months later, we were pregnant.

 What had we done?
 And who was this cranky, weepy, selfish woman inhabiting my body?

 The next two years were a nightmare of trying out new daycare options.
 I won’t go into detail because I think I still have some PTSD, and guilt, from the experience.
-My son says he doesn’t remember, and he seems okay, but until we found a Montessori preschool, I was a wreck.
+My son says he doesn’t remember, and he seems okay.
+But until we found a Montessori preschool, I was a wreck.

 Feelings of incompetence were tamped down through practice and experience.
-But the truth is that they never totally went away.
-As he became more verbal and interesting, life handed us new challenges — bullying, school activities, sports, girls, grades, puberty, and life that revolved around how to get him where he needed to be while I was now a single mom, working full time, and going to school.
+But the truth is they never totally went away.
+As he became more verbal and interesting, life handed us new challenges — bullying, school activities, sports, girls, grades, puberty.
+My life’s focus became how to get him where he needed to be while juggling being a single mom, working full time, and going to school.

 My son is still a Marine, and he’s doing great, as is his wife, and their two brilliant girls who are just as awesome and challenging as their parents were.

-Through raising a child, from infancy to adulthood, I saw the best and the worst of myself.
+Through raising a child from infancy to adulthood, I saw the best and the worst of myself.
 I was lucky that I understood the importance of being clear about values, because they are what held things together when my smaller self just wanted to stamp her feet and say, “I quit!
 It’s too hard!”

+Life hands us the people, situations, and experiences we need to see ourselves.
+We can choose to take advantage of what shows up, or not.
 I don’t think I’d have become as familiar with my shadow side without my son.
 The parts of me that can be petty, selfish, greedy, and thoughtless were pretty deeply tucked away.
 He was what I needed.
 We grew up together.

 One of our interactions stands out to me.
 He was around fourteen, mouthing off a bit, and I turned to him and said, “I want you to speak to me with respect.”
 And his response was, “When you talk to me that way, I will.”
 Here’s the bite.
 He was right.
 I had been complaining and demanding.
 It must have been a good day when my head was on straight because I stepped back and said, “Bucko, you’re right, that’s on me.
 I’ll work on it.”
 And I have.